Zero Export ControllerDevice

 Sample Case for Zero Export Device Use Case

 Imagine a solar plant with a capacity of 10 kWp and a maximum load of 15 kWp.
 Let’s establish the minimum set point at 0.5 kWp and the maximum set point at 1 kWp.
 In a scenario where the required load is 7 kWp and the solar output is 8 kWp, the ZED will instruct the solar system to reduce power production to meet the 7 kWp demand.
-Conversely, if the load increases to 11 kWp while the solar system is generating 8 kWp, the ZED will allow the solar system to operate at its full capacity, with the additional power needed to be sourced from the grid, totaling 3 kWp.
+Conversely, if the load increases to 11 kWp while the solar system is generating 8 kWp, the ZED allows the solar system to operate at full capacity, and the system sources the remaining 3 kWp from the grid.

 If the grid input power falls within the specified minimum and maximum set points while reducing the solar system’s power output, the ZED will cease instructing the solar system to adjust its power output.